subisarkar/JexoSim/README.md

 Installation
 ------
-We recommend installing Anaconda, and then setting up a virtual environment for JexoSim to avoid package conflicts.
-This is will also install numpy, numba, matplotlib and setuptools, which are best installed at this step for stability.
+We recommend setting up a virtual environment  for JexoSim to avoid package conflicts.
+The environment should use Python 3.8, and the user should install numpy, numba, matplotlib and setuptools in this environment at this stage.
+Using conda the following command line instruction will do all this for you:.

     conda create -n jexosim python=3.8 numpy numba matplotlib setuptools

 Then activate this environment.
-Depending on the version you have, the activation command may be any one of the following:
+Depending on the system the activation command may be any one of the following:

     source activate jexosim